 Completed a couple of challenging cycles along the south coast of Crete both ending with a slog up the mountain in the heat of the day to ‘home’ in Pefki.

-Really lovely beaches a 20 minute drive down the mountain in Makry Galios lovely beach and sea front very much winding down for the season.
+Really lovely beaches a 20 minute drive down the mountain in Makry Galios with the beach and sea front very much winding down for the season.
+Just as we like it.
 A most relaxing four days in the south east of Crete.
 We ate well.

 Time to move on we headed back north over the mountains to Agios Nikolaous but firstly visited the laid back hippiesh resort of Myrtos along the south coast.